Learning ORDER-Aware Multimodal Representations for Composite Materials Design: Results

-\cref{fig_analysis}b presents cross-modal feature similarity matrices with samples \textbf{sorted by real target property values}.
-MatMCL produces sharp diagonal patterns indicating high similarity for matched image-tabular pairs only, which ignores property relationships between similar samples.
-In addition to strong diagonal signals, ORDER-dyn and ORDER-$\alpha$ also encourage similarities between unmatched samples that decay smoothly with increasing property difference.
-This structure directly supports the efficacy of ordinal-aware cross-modal property encoding.
-We can observe that with a constant weighting factor, ORDER-$\alpha$ tend to obtain higher cross-modal similarities (brighter in the similarity matrices) than ORDER-dyn, but the overall similarity trends among the two ORDER variants are similar.
-On out-of-distribution samples, these patterns weaken but remain observable for Composite data, and ORDER methods continue to exhibit clearer structure than MatMCL on the more challenging Nanofiber dataset.
+\cref{fig_analysis}b presents cross-modal feature similarity matrices for samples \textbf{sorted by target property values}, evaluated on both in-distribution and out-of-distribution (OOD) test splits, where OOD splits comprise samples with property ranges not seen during training.
+MatMCL and CMCL produce sharp diagonal patterns, indicating high similarity only for directly matched image-tabular pairs while largely ignoring property relationships among nearby samples.
+In contrast, ORDER-dyn and ORDER-dyn-surr exhibit not only strong diagonal signals but also broad off-diagonal bands of elevated similarity that decay smoothly with increasing property distance, reflecting their ordinal-aware embedding structure.
+ORDER-dyn-surr maintains similarity patterns comparable to ORDER-dyn and show smoother changing patterns.
+On OOD test splits, these similarity patterns weaken for all methods due to distribution shift, but ORDER-dyn and ORDER-dyn-surr continue to exhibit clearer off-diagonal structure than MatMCL and CMCL on both datasets.
 These cross-modal similarity patterns collaborate with the t-SNE analysis to confirm that ORDER effectively constructs aligned and property-ordered multimodal representations.
 This visualization analysis also provides insights into ORDER's superior downstream performance across retrieval (\cref{fig_retrieval}), prediction (\cref{fig_predict}), and generation (\cref{fig_generate}) tasks.